LinioIT/rabbitmq-http-relay/README.md

 **Inserting Http Requests**
 Reliable delivery is initiated by inserting a message containing an http request into RabbitMQ.
-The http request is JSON encoded and inserted as the body of the RabboitMQ message.
+The http request is JSON encoded and inserted as the body of the RabbitMQ message.
 A message id and message expiration can also be specified by inserting them into the headers of the RabbitMQ message.
 The Go program insertHttpRequest/main.go has been provided as an example of how to create a message.